-Lamb Shoulder is a beautiful cut of meat to smoke you can either create shredded lamb or cook it just a little bit less and create sliced lamb shoulder.
+This smoked lamb shoulder recipe can be used to created shredded lamb, or if cooked a bit less it works brilliantly for a sliced lamb shoulder.
+Lamb shoulder is a beautiful cut of meat that really works well in the smoker.
 Once cooked to perfection your lamb will pull up exposing the bone.
 Removing the bone will be as simple as pulling out the bone with your hands!!

 - 1 Bone in Lamb Shoulder